meta-llama/prompt-ops/docs/intermediate/facility_config.md

 2. Customer sentiment
 3. Relevant service categories

+You can explore the complete dataset and prompt in the `dataset/facility-synth` directory, which contains the sample data and system prompts used in this guide.
+This will help you understand the specific use case and how the configuration options apply to real-world data.

 By understanding the advanced configuration options, you can fine-tune the optimization process to achieve better results for your specific use case.

 ## Complete Configuration Structure

-Here's the complete configuration structure for the facility management classification task:
+Create a new file named `facility.yaml` in your `configs` directory with the following complete configuration structure.
+This example shows all available options for the facility management classification task:

 ```yaml
 # Model Configuration